 The degree of Operating Leverage = ( Sales – Variable )/Profit

 Mic has a leading software business.
-He mostly incurs the fixed cost for development and marketing of the business.
+He mostly incurs the fixed cost for the development and marketing of the business.
 The fixed cost of Mic is 78,000 dollars which go in the salaries of the developer and cost per unit is 0.08 dollars.
 For each 25 dollars company sales 300,000 units.
 In the marketing, sales and development this business involved which have the application, customize software for the enterprises from the network system and operating management tools.

 Operating leverage for Mic’s business by using fixed cost and variable cost calculated as